matt-arofin/Admin-Dashboard/README.md

 Dependencies include:

-- Material UI
+- Material UI (used for styled elements)
-- Formik
+- Formik (used for forms)
-- Fullcalendar
+- Fullcalendar (used for calendar feature)